Home » electrical engineering » Importance and application of Resistance and Conductance in Circuits

 Resistance

-Free electrons create current as they flow through a substance.
-The atoms and molecules in the material obstruct this flow and create resistance.
-Metals like silver, copper, and aluminium allow electrons to pass easily and act as conductors.
-On the other hand, materials such as glass, rubber, mica, and dry wood block electron flow and function as insulators.
+Free electrons create current as they move through a substance.
+The atoms and molecules in that substance block the path in some degree, and that block creates resistance.
+Metals such as silver, copper, and aluminium let electrons move with ease and act as good conductors.
+Materials such as glass, rubber, mica, and dry wood block the flow and serve as insulators.
+The link between material make-up and current flow is one of the most useful ideas in circuit study because it lets engineers pick the right path for the right task.

 Unit of resistance;The practical unit of resistance is the ohm, represented by the symbol Ω.